Facelift: Modern Techniques, Natural Results

 How long does a facelift last?

 A well-performed deep-plane facelift lasts 10-15 years.
 A SMAS facelift lasts 7-10 years.
 A mini-facelift lasts 5-7 years.
-Aging continues after surgery (you're not frozen in time), but patients consistently look 7-10 years younger than their actual age for the duration of the result.
+Aging continues after surgery (you are not frozen in time), but patients consistently look 7-10 years younger than their actual age for the duration of the result.
 Genetics, sun exposure, smoking, skincare, and overall health all influence longevity.

 What is the best age for a facelift?